 Architecture

 OpenClaw provider plugin that spawns Claude CLI subprocesses using Max plan OAuth instead of API keys.
+Per-agent state is anchored to OpenClaw’s resolved workspace directory so multi-agent setups stay isolated end-to-end.

 Request flow

-- OpenClaw gateway receives a user message
+- OpenClaw gateway receives a user message.

 - Gateway calls GlueClaw’s